PyPSA/pypsa-eur/doc/supply_demand.rst

 Point source emissions are captured assuming a capture rate, e.g. 90%, which can be specified in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L249>`_.
 The electricity and heat demand of process emission carbon capture is currently ignored.

 DAC (if `included <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L243>`_) includes the adsorption phase where electricity and heat consumptionsare required to assist the adsorption process and regenerate the adsorbent.
-It also includes the drying and compression of CO $_2$ prior to storage which consumes electricity and rejects heat.
+It also includes the drying and compression of $CO_2$ prior to storage which consumes electricity and rejects heat.

 *Carbon dioxide usage*

-Captured CO $_2$ can be used to produce synthetic methane and synthetic oil products (e.g. naphtha).
-If captured carbon is used, the CO $_2$ emissions of the synthetic fuels are net-neutral.
+Captured $CO_2$ can be used to produce synthetic methane and synthetic oil products (e.g. naphtha).
+If captured carbon is used, the $CO_2$ emissions of the synthetic fuels are net-neutral.

 *Carbon dioxide sequestration*

-Captured CO $_2$ can also be sequestered underground up to an annual sequestration limit of 200 Mt$_{CO_2}$/a.
-This limit can be chosen in the `Config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L246>`_.
-As stored carbon dioxide is modelled as a single node for Europe, CO $_2$ transport constraints are neglected.
-Since CO $_2$ sequestration is an immature technology, the cost assumption is defined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L247>`_.
+Captured $CO_2$ can also be sequestered underground up to an annual sequestration limit of 200 Mt$_{CO_2}$/a.
+This limit can be chosen in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L246>`_.
+As stored carbon dioxide is modelled as a single node for Europe, $CO_2$ transport constraints are neglected.
+Since $CO_2$ sequestration is an immature technology, the cost assumption is defined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L247>`_.

 *Carbon dioxide transport*

-Carbon dioxide can be modelled as a single node for Europe (in this case, CO $_2$ transport constraints are neglected).
-A network for modelling the transport of CO $_2$ among the different nodes can also be created if selected in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L248>`_.
+Carbon dioxide can be modelled as a single node for Europe (in this case, $CO_2$ transport constraints are neglected).
+A network for modelling the transport of $CO_2$ among the different nodes can also be created if selected in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L248>`_.